MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 </p>

 Let's first loop over categories and for each one of them collect the URLs of the sub-categories.
+This can be achieved using Beautifulsoup and requests.

 ```python
 data = {}